Desdemona's handkerchief, Othello Playbill by Garfield Shakespeare Company.

 Othello.
 Shakespeare's saddest play.

-He's an older military man; a black man.
+He's an older military man.
+And he's black.
 She's a young white woman of noble birth.
-Othello and Desdemona marry in secret, and, with impressive bravery and devotion to each other, they attain the (begrudging) acceptance of her father and the council of her home city of Venice.
+Othello and Desdemona marry in secret, and, with impressive bravery and devotion to each other, the couple attain the begrudging acceptance of Desdemona's father and the council of her home city of Venice.

 "I hate the moor," he says.
 Why?
 Does Iago resent Othello's success and position because he's black?
 Is he jealous of Othello?
 Is he in love with Othello?
 Is there some other reason for him to ruin these people's lives?
 Whatever his motives are, he never reveals them.

 Iago's mysterious hatred of Othello makes him fascinating, but his understanding of human psychology makes him dangerous.
 Especially his particular genius for spotting and exploiting any weakness in those around him.